apache/incubator-kie-kogito-examples/serverless-workflow-saga-quarkus/README.md

 #### Simulating errors to activate the compensation flows

-To make testing the process easier it was introduced an optional attribute `failService` that indicates which service should respond with an error.
-The attribute is basically the simple class name of the service.
+An optional attribute, `failService` was introduced to make testing the process easier, which indicates which service should respond with an error.
+The attribute is the simple class name of the service.

 Example: